Mechanistically, the way population changes are modeled is:

 Even beyond the optimistic projections, it seems like the UN finds it difficult to actually estimate the fertility of Central Africa, meaning that future projections will be inaccurate regardless of how competent the forecasters are.

-The main issue I see here is systematic error: low fertility countries are expected to regress upwards, high fertility are expected to regress downwards.
-From a statistical perspective, this is not an unreasonable choice, but empirically it appears that there is not very much regression to the mean.
-It’s just a constant drop until a TFR of 1-1.5 or so.
-And, they are ignoring a clear predictor of fertility rates across time: national intelligence averages
+The main issue I see here is systematic error: low fertility countries are expected to regress upwards, high fertility is expected to regress downwards.
+From a statistical perspective, this is not an unreasonable choice, but empirically it doesn’t seem to work well, most countriess seem to be experiencing a constant drop until a TFR of 1-1.5 or so.

 The UN also has the diligence of computing forecasts based on various assumptions and models: the most relevant are their ‘low’ and ‘medium’ models.
 Visually, the most realistic projections for fertility in the West and East Asia appear to be made by the low variant model, while everybody else is best projected by the medium model.

 Based on the more realistic low variant model, it appears that both the West and Eastern Asia will undergo significant population contractions by 2100.
-For Sub-Saharan Africa, I consider the medium model to be the most realistic one, which suggests that the population will peak at about 3 billion in 2100.
+For Sub-Saharan Africa, I consider the medium model to be the most realistic one, which suggests that the population will peak at about 3 billion in 2100 (though who knows how many people actually live in Africa).

 For the whole population, these are the projections.